dockstore/dockstore/_docs/language-support.md

 {% include language-support.html %}

-<sup>[1] See [FireCloud Limitations](/docs/user-tutorials/firecloud-launch-with/#limitations) for limitations
+<sup>[1] Does not support file-path based imports.
+See [FireCloud Limitations](/docs/user-tutorials/firecloud-launch-with/#limitations) for limitations.
 </sup>

-<sup>[2] See [DNAStack Limitations](/docs/user-tutorials/dnastack-launch-with/#limitations) for limitations
+<sup>[2] Does not support file-path or http(s) based imports.
+See [DNAStack Limitations](/docs/user-tutorials/dnastack-launch-with/#limitations) for limitations.
 </sup>

-<sup> [3] The handful of verified WDL tools/workflows were tested successfully.
+<sup> [3] The small number of verified Dockstore WDL tools/workflows were tested successfully.
 More verification/testing likely needed.</sup>

-<sup> [4] Bunny file output provisioning fails if the parameter file has "metadata" property or similar, see https://github.com/ga4gh/dockstore/issues/1317 </sup>
 <!-- &ast; Nextflow has preliminary support for workflow registration -->